ggmirandac/ggmirandac/README.md

 -->

 **Hello There** 🐋
-I'm a biotechnology student at
+I'm a biotechnology student at [Universidad Catolica](https://www.ing.uc.cl/)
-<a ref="https://www.ing.uc.cl"/> Universidad Catolica </a>